Gateway Chemist Vaccination Centre

 - Pfizer/BioNTech: https://www.gov.uk/government/publications/regulatory-approval-of-pfizer-biontech-vaccine-for-covid-19/information-for-uk-recipients-on-pfizerbiontech-covid-19-vaccine

 13. What should I do if I am suffering from the side effects of the vaccination?

 - Please phone your doctor, pharmacist, or call 111

-Please review us on Google Reviews or NHS Choices.
+Please review our service us on Google Reviews or NHS Choices.
 Thank You.